Cloud4Wi-Create/geosdk/overview.md

 For a User of this API, a *Device* can be seen as the End User of the mobile app as the other Resources related to a *Device* generally represents the User behaviour.

 Starting from the *Device* Class, the **Device-related Resource Classes** are defined: they are Resource Classes whose members relate to one specific *Device*.
-We are particularly intrested in this category of Resources as they represent the real information provided by Cloud4Wi Analytics API:
+We are particularly intrested in this category of Resources as they represent the real information provided by Cloud4Wi Geo API:

 - ***Detected Position***: Represents a location update received for a *Device*.
 It provides the geographical location of the *Device* at a given time.
 - ***Activity***: Represents a period of time during which the *Device* moved the same way (e.g. walking, running, cycling, automotive, flying, etc.).
 It provides the indication of the time period as well as the path.
 It can also represent a period of time during which the *Device* was almost still.